dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Rerunning Everything That Failed

-There is one RSpec command that allows you to run just exactly the fail specs, this is pretty useful as the last command because you avoid running the whole test rate and you can fix one spec, rerun it, fix the next one and so on let's dive in
+There is one RSpec command that allows you to run just exactly the failing specs, this is pretty useful as the last command because you avoid running the whole test suite and you can fix one spec, rerun it, fix the next one and so on let's dive in

 ```ruby
 # here we can see that same error is being brought up, example: `with milk costs $1.25`